 4. Train Them

-But if we didn’t have those moments of whispering about our day, letting our minds wind down together, enjoying stories together, I wouldn’t hear that “Mommy, can I tell you something?” question.
-And I pray that as I make time to talk to and listen to my children now, it will keep a bridge of communication open for the rest of our lives and they will be quick to say, “Mommy, can I tell you something?”
+But if we didn’t have those moments of whispering about our day, letting our minds wind down together, and enjoying stories together, I wouldn’t hear that “Mommy, can I tell you something?” question.
+And I pray that as I make time to talk to and listen to my children now, it will keep a bridge of communication open for the rest of our lives, and they will be quick to say, “Mommy, can I tell you something?”